-Take time to catch your breath, even if it's just for a few moments a day, and do something for you.
-Make time to unwind doing something that relaxes you at the end of the day.
+Take time to catch your breath — even if it's just for a few moments a day — and do something for yourself.
+Make time to unwind by doing something that relaxes you at the end of the day.
 Whether it's a soak in the bathtub or watching Friends on Netflix, do what makes you feel good.

 Just as important as your mental and emotional health is your physical health.
 Freelancers tend to spend a lot of time sitting at their desks, only coming up for air to nuke the coffee they forgot about every once in a while.